-Tender succulent chicken, smothered in a harissa coating and roasted to perfection.
+Tender succulent harissa chicken.
+This chicken is smothered in a sticky harissa coating and roasted to perfection.

 So in our Christmas break, we went for a quick jaunt down to the South West and stayed in the beautiful Margaret River.
 Honestly, I’m so lucky to have such a beautiful place to visit right on my door step.
 Only 3 ½ hours drive away.

 Bottles clinking as we drove along, I wondered what would I create with my new Harissa paste.
 It has so many uses, from dips to sauces to marinades.
-I’ve yet to try it, but apparently a little in a bowl with some olive oil on top is great for dipping bread into.
-But my first thought was a harissa roast chicken.
+I’ve yet to try it, but apparently if you put some in a little in a bowl with some olive oil on top is great for dipping bread into.
+But my first thought was a roast harissa chicken.
 It eventually turned into the recipe below – Sticky Harissa Chicken.

 This blew my socks off – it tastes soooo good.
 I loved it and fiancé loved it and I will be making it again.
 I may go so far as to say Sticky Harissa Chicken will become a regular on our list of faves.
 And not only is it delicious, it is also super easy.
 I mean reeeeally easy.